cyentific-rni/stix2.1-coa-playbook-extension/README.md

-# STIX 2.1 Course of Action Extension Definition for sharing Security Playbooks

-A STIX 2.1 Extension Definition for the Course of Action (COA) object.
-The extension allows a COA to share machine-readable security playbooks (e.g., CACAO playbooks)
+# A STIX 2.1 Extension for Sharing Security Playbooks Through the Course of Action SDO Type